Deindex/deindex-fyi/README.md

 - **No removal services** — Deindex.fyi explains processes, it does not execute them.
 - **No guarantees** — Outcomes depend on platform policies and circumstances.

-For legal matters please consult a qualified attorney.---
+For legal matters please consult a qualified attorney.

+---

 ## License